 2. Pray for a new heart.
 Just saying “no” is never enough.
 Beg God to teach you how to say “yes” to true beauty and authentic love.
 The Rosary is a powerful spiritual weapon and the Blessed Mother desires nothing more than to help you overcome sin.
 The saints are also waiting to intercede for you.

 3. Enlist practical help.
 Covenant Eyes software is an investment that could literally save your life.
 Don’t rely on willpower alone when you can actually set yourself up to succeed.
 This software can protect your various electronic devices.

-4. Find an a friend.
-Pornography is like a parasite that latches on to your weakest flanks, especially the affective ones.
+4. Find a friend.
+Pornography is like a parasite that latches on to your weakest flanks, especially the effective ones.
 There’s nothing it yearns to feed off of more than loneliness.
 Having a friend who’s aware of your struggle and who will hold you accountable in your fight is absolutely fundamental.

 5. Reinforce your good instincts.
-The world may be full of lustful messages, but you don’t have to look too hard to find scientific, spiritual, social and theological reasons to help affirm your determination to quit.
+The world may be full of lustful messages, but you don’t have to look too hard to find scientific, spiritual, social, and theological reasons to help affirm your determination to quit.
 Matt Fradd’s website is a great place to start.